iljaSL/darkly/README.md

 ## Unrestricted File Upload

-Having done some rooms on try hack me that were specialized on unrestircted file uploads, I got really interested in the upload picture site on darkly.
-First things first, I tried to intercept the request with burpsuite by uploading a normal jpeg picture, and I was able to capture some interesting specs:
+Having done some rooms on try hack me that were specialized on unrestricted file uploads, I got really interested in the upload picture site on darkly.
+First things first, I tried to intercept the request with burpsuite  by uploading a normal JPEG picture, and I was able to capture some interesting specs:

 <p align="center">
   <img src="https://github.com/iljaSL/darkly/blob/main/assets/images/flag6/enumeration_first_upload.png">
 </p>

-That looks like the parameters might be not chekced by the server.
+That looks like the parameters might be not checked by the server.
 But first I tried if the file upload is properly checked on the backend.
 Files without an `.jpeg` extensions got filtered out, `webshell.php` or `webshell.py` were not allowed to upload.
 But one thing was not considered by the backend check, a double extension.
-I uploaded the following file containing a revere webshell script, `test.php%00.jpg`.
-The `.jpg` gets truncated and `.php` becomes the new extension and it worked!
+I uploaded the following file containing a reverse webshell script, `test.php%00.jpg`.
+The `.jpg` gets truncated and `.php` becomes the new extension, and it worked!

 <p align="center">
   <img src="https://github.com/iljaSL/darkly/blob/main/assets/images/flag6/enumeration_bonus_breach.png">
 </p>

-But unfortunetly, I did not get any flag for that vulnurbility.
+But unfortunately, I did not get any flag for that vulnerability.
 I guess it's a bonus point. <br>
-Knowing that the server does have some filter problems and highly likly a flag, I focused again on the burpsuite results.
-This time I upload a plain `webshell.php` file, intercept it wiht burp and change the `Content-Type` to `image/jpeg`.
+Knowing that the server does have some filter problems and highly likely  a flag, I focused again on the burpsuite results.
+This time I upload a plain `webshell.php` file, intercept it with burp and change the `Content-Type` to `image/jpeg`.

 <p align="center">
   <img src="https://github.com/iljaSL/darkly/blob/main/assets/images/flag6/exploit_flag6.png">
 </p>

 Once again I forward it and it actually worked!
-The file has been upload and I received flag number 6.
+The file has been upload, and I received flag number 6.

 <p align="center">
   <img src="https://github.com/iljaSL/darkly/blob/main/assets/images/flag6/flag6.png">
 </p>

+#### How to fix the vulnerability?

+Files should be thoroughly scanned and validated before being uploaded.
+All the control characters, special characters and Unicode ones should be removed from the filenames and their extensions without any exception.